Recommended Ages 6-14

 Head Men’s Basketball Coach, Babson College

-Stephen Brennan is in his 18th year as director of the Babson Basketball Camp and as Babson’s head basketball coach.
-It is his 24th year overall—with both programs.
+Stephen Brennan is in his 19th year as director of the Babson Basketball Camp and as Babson’s head basketball coach.
+It is his 24th year overall with both programs.
 During his tenure, he has helped guide the men’s basketball team to five NCAA tournaments and numerous ECAC appearances, including an ECAC Championship in 2003.
-He earned five conference Coach of the Year awards, as well as two New England Coach of the Year awards (New England Basketball Coaches Association and National Association of Basketball Coaches).
+He earned five conference Coach of the Year awards, including 2007, as well as two New England Coach of the Year awards (New England Basketball Coaches Association and National Association of Basketball Coaches).